kevinstsauveur/BitwardenBackup/README.md

 2. One file per day for the last week to the last two week
 3. One file per week if it's not the last two weeks
 4. One file per month if it's not the last two months
+5. All the other files are deleted

-If you're a visual person, here's an example of the file you may see:
+If you're a visual person, here's an example of the files Lifecycle:
 ```
 Bitwarden_2020-10-31_1250.kdbx //Once a month
 Bitwarden_2020-11-30_0944.kdbx